|

 Dell has been taking some interesting actions recently.
 Several months ago they started blogging and interacting with bloggers.
 Those steps have been interesting since few other companies of their size have taken such action (nothing amazing, but seem much beyond the common corporate, totally out of touch attempts to adopt new technology - they seemed to be committed to actually try to learn about interactive web thinking).

-They recently created IdeaStorm to Turn Up the Volume of Customer Voice (quite an innovative attempt at customer focus).
+They recently created IdeaStorm to Turn Up the Volume of Customer Voice [the broken link was removed] (quite an innovative attempt at customer focus).
 There are issues with the method they are using, but innovation is about trying to find new ways of doing things there often are questions about the new methods.
-The simple view is they are using the a tool of the social web (Digg, Reddit) to discover what the users of IdeaStorm want from Dell (obviously this is only a subset of Dell potential customers - and a small one I would imagine).
+The simple view is they are using the a tool of the social web (Digg, Reddit) to discover what the users of IdeaStorm want from Dell (obviously this is only a subset of Dell potential customers – and a small one I would imagine).
 Essentially users can post ideas and then others promote those they support.

 Dell has now announced some actions they are taking based on the results thusfar.